Tebyt/IV-Project/README.md

 #Link to the Final Report.
 TODO
 #Link to the data (if public)
 This data is not public for security purposes.

+The derived data is also not shared (due to large size) but can be obtained by running transform.py with python.
+The data that transform.py will use is in /csv, which contains intermediary, derived data from the original dataset.